bschaatsbergen/terraformbyexample/content/posts/for_each.md

 }
 ```

-Additionally, we can pass a map to the `for_each` argument and specify the size for each redis instance
+Additionally, we can pass a map to the `for_each` argument and specify the size for each Redis instance using the `each` object.

 ```terraform
 resource "google_redis_instance" "simple_map_example" {